 Get Healthy Tips Sent to Your Phone!

-Carpal Tunnel Syndrome
+What Is Carpal Tunnel Syndrome?

 If the symptoms become severe, surgery may be required to relieve pressure on the median nerve.
 Hand therapy after surgery can help you heal more quickly and achieve optimal function.

-In the beginning, your therapy will involve soft tissue massage and modalities to combat swelling.
-Since you may still have stitches, you’ll perform milder exercises that focus on improving your range of motion by bending your fingers, stretching, opening and closing the hand, and moving your wrist.
-Paraffin wax, whirlpools, massage to push fluids out of the affected area, ultrasound, and electrical stimulation may also be used.”
+In the beginning, your therapy may involve soft tissue massage and modalities to combat swelling.
+Since you may still have stitches, you’ll perform milder exercises that focus on improving your range of motion by bending your fingers; stretching, opening and closing the hand; and moving your wrist.
+Paraffin wax, whirlpools, massage to push fluids out of the affected area, ultrasound, and electrical stimulation also may be used.

 If you are experiencing ongoing numbness, pain, or tingling in your hand, talk to your doctor or occupational therapist about receiving a carpal tunnel syndrome evaluation.
-Learn more about hand therapy at UPMC Centers for Rehab Services.